🎁 FREE delivery from 60€ of purchase in mainland France!

 Conversion examples:

-- 1000 IU of vitamin D = 25 μg
+• 1000 IU of vitamin D = 25 μg

-- 100 IU of vitamin E = 67 mg
+• 100 IU of vitamin E = 67 mg

 Vegan

-No animal-derived ingredients.
+Without any ingredients of animal origin.
 No gelatin, no lactose, no animal magnesium stearate...

-Suitable for vegetarians, vegans and people avoiding animal products for religious reasons.
+Suitable for vegetarians, vegans, and people avoiding animal products for religious reasons.

 Vitamins